-Prepares students currently working in and or wishing to enter the Construction Management industry.
-Job opportunities as residential builders and contractors; trade contractors, in civil, mechanical, electrical engineering, and plumbing firms or other companies, government agencies, and organizations involved in the construction of the built environment are possible with attainment of the certificate.
-It also provides a pathway for completing a BS in Construction Management, BS in Engineering Science, BS in Business Administration, and another related field.
+Prepares student in and out of the Construction Management industry for job opportunities as residential builders and contractors; trade contractors, in civil, mechanical, electrical engineering, and plumbing firms or other companies, government agencies, and organizations involved in the construction of the built environment.
+It also provides a pathway for completing a BS in Construction Management, BS in Engineering Science, BS in Business Administration, and in related career fields in the construction and management of the built environment.